Is Your Company Reimbursing You for Work-From-Home Expenses?

 What if your employer refuses to reimburse you?

-Unfortunately, many employers try to protect their bottom line by refusing to comply with legitimate expense reimbursements incurred outside the office.
+Unfortunately, many employers try to protect their bottom line by refusing to reimburse legitimate expenses incurred outside the office.
 Don’t be afraid to pursue your rights, as it’s unlawful for the company to retaliate against you for insisting on expense reimbursement.
 If they demote you or terminate your employment, you can take legal action against them.

 Any California employer who fails or refuses to compensate its workers for necessary expenses incurred while working remotely risks: